python/peps/pep-06XX-immortal-objects.rst

 This has a concrete impact on some active projects in the Python community.

-For exmple, some large (enterprise) projects apply a pre-fork model, where they get their applicationto the proper starting state and then fork the process for each worker.
+For example, some large (enterprise) projects apply a pre-fork model, where they get their application to the proper starting state and then fork the process for each worker.
 Their performance has been affected and led to sub-optimal workarounds.